'Perry Mason' HBO: What We Know About Who Killed Baby Charlie, Through Chapter 4

 HBO’s “Perry Mason” is an old-style whodunit, but in true HBO fashion it’s just as focused on the characters as it is the mystery.
 That means it’s been fairly slow paced so far in terms of unraveling what happened with baby Charlie Dodson, doling out just a few nuggets of illumination information each week.

-And so we’re halfway through this story now, and it really doesn’t seem like we’ve gotten much of a glimpse at the big picture yet.
+And so we’re more than halfway through this story now (five of eight episodes are done), and it really doesn’t seem like we’ve gotten much of a glimpse at the big picture yet.
 There’s just a bunch of disparate hints and not much connective tissue to bring them all together.

 As of this week’s episode, we know at least four people were involved in the kidnapping and murder of Charlie Dodson.
 Three of them are dead and one is still alive.
 We have no idea whether there’s some kind of greater conspiracy, but this is an old-style noir thriller — there’s almost certainly some kind of conspiracy here.